-‘Madam, I’ll tell you what I know,’ he said, pushing his spectacles up, ‘but promise me that you won’t reveal my name to anyone.
-You know the Actor in that Shah Rukh Khan film, Rab Ne Bana Di Jodi?
-The one who is King Khan’s friend D.K. in that film?’ he asked.
-His voice now held excitement… ‘Anyway, the friend in that film, that Actor’s name is Anuj Tikku.
-He owns all the first floor flats; there are three of them.
-And the man who was murdered is his old father.
+‘Madam, I’ll tell you what I know,’ he said, pushing his spectacles up, ‘but promise me, you won’t reveal my name… King Khan’s friend D.K. in Rab Ne Bana Di Jodi is Anuj Tikku… He owns all first-floor-flats.
+There are 3 of them.
+His old father was murdered.
 I hear his paying guests did it.
 They are untraceable.’

-The mastermind of the plot was Vijay Palande.
-While Palande hatched the murder conspiracy, his two accomplices – Dhananjay Shinde and Manoj Gajakosh – executed the crime.
+The mastermind was Vijay Palande.
+While Palande hatched the murder conspiracy, his 2 accomplices – Dhananjay Shinde and Manoj Gajakosh – executed the crime.
 The killers wanted possession of Anuj’s 15,000-square-feet apartment at Lokhandwala’s Samartha Angan Housing Society.
-They were also eyeing other properties of the Tikkus.
+They were also eyeing other properties of Tikkus.

 Palande didn’t fit any pattern.
 There was nothing in his behavior, mannerisms or conduct that would make anyone think he was a murderer, forget a serial killer.
 Unlike other prisoners, he was educated, sophisticated and was teaching himself law.
-Palande, like Ted Bundy, has humanized serial killers for his country.
-He has shocked us by breaking the biggest myth around such killers.
-He has shown us that such murderers, unlike popular notions, can be sophisticated, socially respectable people, that they are close to us.
-‘Potla kar denge’, the bastard used to say, meaning ‘maar ke, kaat ke, potle mei daal ke vanish kar denge body ko’.
+Palande, like Ted Bundy, has humanized serial killers.
+He has shown us, murderers, unlike popular notions, can be sophisticated, socially respectable people.
+‘Potla kar denge’, he used to say, meaning ‘maar ke, kaat ke, potle mei daal ke vanish kar denge body ko’.

 Leo Tolstoy wrote in Anna Karenina, ‘He stepped down, trying not to look long at her, as if she were the sun, yet he saw her, like the sun, even without looking.’ “‘She’, to us, is journalism,” a Senior Journalist once said to me.
 “You think that if you don’t look straight at it, you’ll remain unaffected, that those little tales you write about each day – of hope, betrayal, victory, loss – won’t make you laugh or cry.
 But even if you do look away, you’re breathing every bit of them, every moment.
 And like the sun, all those stories, all those people, they’re all with you, in you.”

-If a man can have sex in front of his dying father, with the 85 year old lying in a corner of the same room, to my mind, there is something terribly strange about him, if not wrong.
+If a man can have sex in front of his dying father, there is something terribly strange about him, if not wrong.
 Simrin appeared to be helplessly in love with Palande.

-Lodged in Maharashtra’s Thane Central jail, Vijay Palande is now an undertrial.
-In late 2015, he reportedly ranked second among 98 inmates in a prison exam on Gandhian principles.
+Lodged in Maharashtra’s Thane Central Jail, Vijay Palande is now under trial.
+In late 2015, he reportedly ranked 2nd among 98 inmates in a prison exam on Gandhian principles.
 Simrin is currently out on bail.

 – Puja Changoiwala, The Front Page Murders (Hachette, 2016).